Pakistan ID cards remove ghost voters, target poor for aid

 In the ancient walled city of Lahore, housemaid Faiza Biti, 29, said she'd been trying for more than a year to change her place of residence but officials kept telling her to pay $50.

 Several interviewees said Afghan refugees can get cards illegally by paying around $800.
-The daily wage for a laborer is about $2.
+The daily wage for a labourer is about $2.

 Malik admits corruption is a problem, but says he is working on eliminating it and has sacked corrupt employees.
 "We've already let more than 160 people go," he said.